Austin3943/Python-Data-Structures/README.md

 - **scalar_multiply_khan.py** - Performs scalar multiplication on a vector 'w = [1, 4]' with scalar '3' using 'numpy', then visualizes both vectors as arrows using 'matplotlib'.
 It includes a grid, axes, legend, and title for clarity.
 - **word_analysis.py** - Counts word frequencies and groups by length using .get() from Chapter 9.
 - **extract_data_regex.py** - Uses regular expressions to extract email addresses, numbers, and URLs from a sample text.
+- **regex_sum_assignment.py** - Extracts numbers from a text file using regex and computes their sum (Finding Numbers in a Haystack assignment).